12 — Feeding Frenzy Benchmark¶

 }

-Trade-off: Simple code, but iterates entities that don't need processing.
+Trade-off: Simplest code, but iterates entities that don't need processing.

 Sets¶